cassiebuhler/cassiebuhler.github.io/_pages/research.md

 </style>

-My research is at the boundary of optimization and machine learning, focusing on computational methods for mixed-integer and derivative-free optimization.
-I'm interested in using these tools to tackle environmental problems, specifically for conservation and natural resource management decisions.
+My research focuses on computational methods for mixed-integer nonlinear programming and derivative-free optimization, where I explore their applications in machine learning, spatial planning, and conservation decision-making.

-The 30x30 initiative&mdash;preserving 30% of the earth's land and sea by 2030&mdash;is a particular interest of mine and I explore situations where optimization and machine learning responsibly support this goal.
+The 30x30 initiative&mdash;preserving 30% of the earth's lands and waters by 2030&mdash;is a particular interest of mine and I explore situations where optimization and machine learning responsibly support this goal.

 ## Publications